kolkhis/prolug-coursework/fp_monitoring_setup.md

 ---

-If I can programatically generate a list of hosts running `node_exporter` using either a bash script or the proxmox API, I can modify this file (`targets.json`) to contain all of the nodes.
+If I can programmatically generate a list of hosts running `node_exporter` using either a bash script or the proxmox API, I can modify this file (`targets.json`) to contain all of the nodes.

 Alternatively, every time I deploy `node_exporter` on a container, I save the IP of the remote machine (VM) to the `targets.json` file.
-Maybe I can use `jq` to get it in there correctly.
+Maybe I can use `jq` or `jinja2` filters to get it in there correctly.

 ---